On Lie's classification of nonsolvable subalgebras of vector fields on the plane: Abstract

 \section{Abstract}

-A brief proof of Lie's classification of finite dimensional subalgebras of vector fields on the complex plane that have a proper Levi decomposition is given.
-The proof uses basic representation theory of $sl(2,{\mathbb C})$.
-This, combined with \cite{ABF2} and \cite{ABF3} completes the classification of finite dimensional subalgebras of vector fields on the complex plane.
+A brief proof of Lie's classification of finite dimensional subalgebras of vector fields over the complex plane that have a proper Levi decomposition is given.
+The proof uses representation theory of $sl(2,{\mathbb C})$.
+This, combined with \cite{ABF2} and \cite{ABF3} completes the classification of finite dimensional subalgebras of vector fields over the complex plane.